AntonSk98/your_personal_fitness_reminder/README.md

-# Your personal Fitness bot
+# Your Personal Fitness Reminder

 ## Overview.
 There are a few grammatical errors and some sentences could be rephrased for clarity.
 Here's a corrected version: